persapiens/Course/HW/HW1-V.md

 #### Post-Configuration (25 points)

-Add the following required components to your project by editing the [`postconfiguration(name)`](https://github.com/CSC-DevOps/V/blob/14c48245080b6eb8968175bd07d48a810dc4c3ea/commands/up.js#L97-L102) function inside the commands/up.js.
+Add the following required components to your project by editing the [`postconfiguration(name)`](https://github.com/CSC-DevOps/V/blob/master/commands/up.js#L100) function inside the commands/up.js.
 You will want to take advantage of the ssh command wrapper to send commands to the VM.

 * Install nodejs, npm, git
 * Clone https://github.com/CSC-DevOps/App
 * Install the npm packages

+Warning 💥: Be mindful of the deadly mix of quotes, platforms, and operators for combining (&&)---they are inconsistent on platforms and you may accidently be running the second command on your host system instead of remote system.

 #### SSH and App (25 points)